mikeoleary/mikeoleary.github.io/_posts/2024-07-24-active-standby-bigip-no-DNAT-on-ALB.md

 excerpt: "Here's the details for a specific BIG-IP set up behind Azure LB. " #this is a custom variable meant for a short description to be displayed on home page
 ---

+This article was prompted by a [previous article](https://community.f5.com/kb/technicalarticles/transparent-load-balancing-in-azure/281678), where I had read about this solution but was looking for more detailed instructions.

 This article covers an advanced scenario for running an Active/Standby BIG-IP pair behind Azure LB.
 Read and follow these instructions **all** of the following conditions are met:
 1. You want to run 2x BIG-IP devices in Active/Standby configuration
 2. You want to provide High Availability between BIG-IP devices using Azure LB